jseyster/plasmafractal/plasma-js/README.md

 Embedding
 ---------

-This new version is a Web Component that can easily be embedded on any site:
+This new version is a Web Component that can be embedded on any site:

     <script type="module" src="https://cdn.jsdelivr.net/gh/jseyster/plasmafractal@master/plasma-js/plasma-legacy.esm.min.js"></script>
     <plasma-fractal style="width: 512px; height: 512px;"></plasma-fractal>

+Note that embedding a cross-domain script with a Web Worker (including this one) requires hacks that will not work in every environment.
+Currently, Firefox cannot embed this script using the above URL.
+There is a good chance that future updates will break compatibility with other browsers, as well.

-Alternatively, you can host your own copy of the `.js` files in this directory.
+For the best possible compatibility across platforms, you can host your own copy of the `.js` files in this directory.
+Perhaps having your own copy of the source will inspire you to tinker with it as well!